fivdi/pigpio/doc/configuration.md

 Disables remote socket access (this means that the socket interface is only usable from the local Pi).

 #### DISABLE_ALERT
-Disables alerts on Gpio objects
+Disables alerts on Gpio objects.